Vaughan baronets

 The Vaughan Baronetcy, of Nannau in the County of Merioneth, was a title in the Baronetage of Great Britain.
-It was created on 28 July 1791 for Robert Howell Vaughan.
-He was a descendant of Robert Vaughan, the antiquary.
-The second Baronet was Member of Parliament for Merioneth for over forty years.
-The title became extinct on the death of the third Baronet in 1859.
+It was created on 28 July 1791, at the end of his life, for Robert Howell Vaughan, a Merionethshire landowner.
+He was a descendant of Robert Vaughan, the antiquarian.

+The 2nd Baronet was Member of Parliament for Merioneth for over 40 years, from 1792 to 1836, during seven parliaments.
+The title became extinct on the death of the 3rd Baronet in 1859.